Title IX: Policy on Sexual Harassment

 In compliance with Title VI of the Civil Rights Act of 1964; Title IX, Educational Amendments of 1972 of the Higher Education Act; and Section 504 of the Rehabilitation Act of 1973, as amended, the Board of Trustees of Northeast Mississippi Community College hereby adopts a policy assuring that no one shall, on the grounds of race, sex, color, age, creed or national origin be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination in any program or activity of the college.
 NORTHEAST MISSISSIPPI COMMUNITY COLLEGE adheres to the principle of equal educational and employment opportunity without regard to race, sex, color, age, creed, or national origin.
 This policy includes the qualified disabled and extends to all programs and activities supported by the college.
 (Board Policy)

-Northeast Mississippi Community College has developed its policy on Sexual Misconduct in accordance with Title IX of the Education Amendments and the Violence Against Women Act to reaffirm the College’s commitment to address sexual misconduct and take steps to prevent its reoccurrence and remedy its effects.
+Northeast Mississippi Community College has developed its policy on Sexual Misconduct under Title IX of the Education Amendments and the Violence Against Women Act to reaffirm the College’s commitment to address sexual misconduct and take steps to prevent its reoccurrence and remedy its effects.

 II.
 SCOPE